alihakimtaskiran/Glimy/README.md

   ## Continuum(dim,grid_size,ds)
    Creates electromagnetic field with given dimensions and grid size.
 Grid spacing is introduced with ds.
    - **dim** : Number of dimensions of the Continuum.
 It may take 1, 2 or 3.
-   - **grid_size** : Deines grid cell count per axis.
+   - **grid_size** : Defines grid cell count per axis.
 It may take a tuple orlist.
 It's lenghts must be the same as # of dimensions.
    - **ds** : Length of a edge of a grid cell.
 It may take a float or integer.
 All units are SI.

 ### add(arg)